decltypeme/tamarisk/README.md

 STATE_STRING | Print the state as a readable string

 ### tamarisk-all
 A module to list all tasks linearly.
-To use the module, you can either run the **tester.sh$$ or run this code when in tamarisk-all.
+To use the module, you can either run the **tester.sh** or run this code when in tamarisk-all.
 Please run these commands with administrator privileges.
 ```
 make clean
 make all